 But–and I hate to break it to you–you’ll still be wishing for those “easy” days of traveling with a baby.
 Don’t worry, I wouldn’t have believed it either!

-Here are all the ways that traveling with a baby actually seems easy as your kids get older…
+Here are all the ways how traveling with a baby actually seems easier as your kids get older…

 Even if you think you’re going to be the kind of parent who doesn’t think missing school for travel is a big deal, your kids might have other ideas.
 Maybe they’re struggling?
 Maybe their school is uptight about absenteeism and it’s an issue you don’t feel like fighting?
 Or maybe your kids are in sports or clubs and don’t want to miss events?